yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --file_expiration_ignore_value_ttl

-When set to true, ignores any value-level TTL metadata when determining file expiration.Useful in situations where some SST files are missing the necessary value-level metadata (in case of upgrade, for instance).
+When set to true, ignores any value-level TTL metadata when determining file expiration.
+Useful in situations where some SST files are missing the necessary value-level metadata (in case of upgrade, for instance).

+{{< warning title="Warning">}}
-**NOTE:** Use of this flag can potentially result in expiration of live data - use at your discretion.
+Use of this flag can potentially result in expiration of live data - use at your discretion.
+{{< /warning >}}

 Default: `false`